moodmosaic/nikosbaxevanis.com/README.md

 moodmosaic
 -------
-This is the data for my site at web address [http://nikosbaxevanis.com/](http://nikosbaxevanis.com/) including my [blog](http://nikosbaxevanis.com/blog).
+This is the data for my site at web address [http://nikosbaxevanis.com/](http://nikosbaxevanis.com/).

-The images are hosted on Flickr while the text is hosted here, on GitHub.
+Most of the images are hosted on Flickr while the text is hosted here, on GitHub.

 Technology
 -------